 Spark on Yarn

-This document discuss more about how we handle the spark on Yarn clster.
-Please read futher to see more on it.
+This document discusses more how we handle the spark on the Yarn cluster.
+Please read further to see more about it.

 Spark on Kubernetes

-We will cover this on 4’th session of Bigdata workshop.
+We will cover this on the 4’th session of the Bigdata workshop.

 Spark on Mesos